 A couple of days ago.
 Am driving home from work and there’s this gawky little girl walking out her dog.

-one of those lanky lean canines, looking like a hound but really is a mongrel-in-disguise, albeit, visibly well-groomed.
+It is one of those lanky lean canines, looking like a hound but really is a mongrel-in-disguise, albeit, visibly well-groomed.
 The dog is on a long leash and the little girl is pulling it to the right of the gate.

 But the dog, one of The Maker’s own creations, has a mind of its own.
 Which has just caught a whiff on the left of the gate which mesmerizes its brain cells, demanding urgent inspection.